terrameijar/DevOps-Snippets/Wordpress/README.md

 ## Folder Structure

-- `CloudFormation/`: Contains the CloudFormation template to create the entire infrastructure stack.
+- [`CloudFormation/`](CloudFormation/create_wordpress_environment.yaml): Contains the CloudFormation template to create the entire infrastructure stack.
-- `Scripts/`: Contains the shell scripts for configuring the EC2 instances.
+- [`Scripts/`](Scripts/): Contains the shell scripts for configuring the EC2 instances.

-## License

-This project is licensed under the [MIT License](LICENSE).